TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Introduction

-RGB-only UAV photogrammetry has nevertheless made substantial progress for other forest attributes, including canopy height models and structural mapping \cite{DandoisEllis2013RSE,Iglhaut2019SfMForestryReview,White2013,Wallace2016}.
-But DBH remains difficult from aerial imagery alone, even under careful survey design with aggressive overlap and strong oblique views \cite{Moreira2021}.
-In the pixel- and view-limited regime described above, conventional SfM--MVS pipelines often fail to recover a coherent breast-height surface.
-Sparse SfM relies on repeatable keypoints and long feature tracks \cite{Schonberger2016}, but distant trunks provide weak texture and are frequently interrupted by foliage occlusions, yielding unstable or missing correspondences.
-View-dependent MVS densification \cite{Furukawa2010} then tends to drop out on trunks when visibility is intermittent and texture cues are weak.
+Nevertheless, RGB-only UAV photogrammetry has made substantial progress for other forest attributes, including canopy height models and structural mapping~\cite{DandoisEllis2013RSE,Iglhaut2019SfMForestryReview,White2013,Wallace2016}.
+In~contrast, DBH remains difficult from aerial imagery alone, even under careful survey design with aggressive overlap and strong oblique views~\cite{Moreira2021}.
+In~the pixel- and view-limited regime described above, conventional SfM--MVS pipelines often {yield incomplete and fragmented breast-height trunk surfaces that are insufficient for stable diameter fitting}.
+Sparse SfM relies on repeatable keypoints and long feature tracks~\cite{Schonberger2016}, but~distant trunks provide weak texture and are frequently interrupted by foliage occlusions, yielding unstable or missing correspondences.
+View-dependent MVS densification~\cite{Furukawa2010} then tends to drop out on trunks when visibility is intermittent and texture cues are weak. {Still, the~partial geometry recovered by MVS can serve as a useful coarse prior for later optimization}.

-Recent radiance-field representations, such as Neural Radiance Fields (NeRF) \cite{Mildenhall2020} and 3D Gaussian Splatting (3DGS) \cite{kerbl20233d}, can improve reconstruction fidelity from posed imagery and offer a promising path forward for thin structures that are only weakly observed in individual frames.
-Early forestry applications have begun exploring radiance fields for forest monitoring and tree-scale reconstruction \cite{Huang2024,Korycki2025,shaheen2025forestsplat,Li2025Leafless}, but the problem of direct DBH measurement from stand-off, above-canopy UAV surveys remains largely unaddressed.
-Moreover, translating a ``fluffy'' radiance-field reconstruction into a reliable diameter requires a measurement-oriented extraction step: a sufficiently dense sampling at breast height and a way to prioritize samples that are consistently supported across views.
-Most forestry applications of radiance fields to date have focused on close-range terrestrial \cite{Li2025Leafless} imagery which have a different set of constraints, leaving aerial DBH measurement largely unaddressed by radiance field methods.
+Recent radiance field representations, such as Neural Radiance Fields (NeRF)~\cite{Mildenhall2020} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}, can improve reconstruction fidelity from posed imagery and offer a promising path forward for thin structures that are only weakly observed in individual frames.
+Early forestry applications have begun exploring radiance fields for close-range terrestrial forest monitoring and tree-scale reconstruction~\cite{Huang2024,Korycki2025,shaheen2025forestsplat,Li2025Leafless}, but~the problem of direct DBH measurement from stand-off, above-canopy UAV surveys remains unsolved.
+Moreover, translating a ``fluffy'' radiance field reconstruction into a reliable diameter measurement requires an extraction step, such that we can densely sample trees at breast height and prioritize samples that are consistently supported across views.